Dharren09/CodeAlpha_DataScience_programme/README.md

-# CodeAlpha_DataScoence_programme
+# CodeAlpha_DataScience_Programme
-This Reposistory contains all notebooks used in my Data Science internship program with CodeAlpha
+This Repository contains all notebooks used in my Data Science internship program with CodeAlpha